Soul And / Or Related Artists

 Nellie was a singer and pianist who was popular in the late 1940's and early 1950's.

-Initially, Lutcher played in a big band with her bass-playing father before moving on to join the Clarence Hart band.
+Initially, Nellie played in a big band with her bass-playing father before moving on to join the Clarence Hart Band.

 She played clubs on the west coast during the late 30's / early 40's and signed to Capitol Records in 1947 following an appearance on a 'March Of Dimes' charity show.